-- 1.3.3 The Town and Country Planning (Environmental Impact Assessment) Regulations 2017 (SI 2017 No. 571) state that when a local planning authority is deciding whether to grant planning permission for a project that is likely to have significant impact on the environment, the Regulations require that it does so in the full knowledge of the likely significant effects and takes this into account in the decision making process.
-As there are currently no specific site development proposals contained in the NDP, it is proposed that the NDP itself will have no immediate or significant environmental impact.
-This had to be confirmed by the lead authority Test Valley Borough Council (TVBC), in consultation with designated organisations in a Screening Opinion Statement. - 1.3.4 A Screening Opinion request for the draft NDP was submitted to TVBC and Wiltshire Council (WCC) on 27th March 20185.
+- 1.3.4 A Screening Opinion request for the draft NDP was submitted to TVBC and Wiltshire Council (WCC) on 27th March 2018.
 Each had to determine whether or not a full Strategic Environmental Assessment and/or Habitats Regulation Assessment would be required.
 In accordance with the Regulations, Natural England, Historic England and the Environment Agency were consulted.
-The consultation commenced on 29th March 2018 for a five-week period to the deadline on the 3rd May 2018. - 1.3.5 In the Councils' opinion, the submitted Plan would not be likely to have immediate significant environmental effects.
-On this basis, a Strategic Environmental Assessment was not required for the proposed West Dean and West Tytherley Neighbourhood Plan.
-This is supported by the response from Natural England.
-This decision was made on 16th May 2018 (See Appendix C for the Neighbourhood Analysis Study).
-Further screening was considered by the LPAs at the request of WCC following the change in designated area March 2020. - 1.3.6 The West Dean Village Design Statement (WDVDS) is a supplementary planning document to the Local Plans of TVBC and WCC.
+The consultation commenced on 29th March 2018 for a five-week period to the deadline on the 3rd May 2018. - 1.3.5 Natural England, as the statutory consultation body were consulted on the Regulation 16 Plan for Habitats Regulations Assessment and Natural England, the Environment Agency and Historic England were consulted on the Strategic Environmental Assessment screening. - 1.3.6 An Appropriate Assessment was undertaken for Mottisfont Bats Special Area of Conservation, New Forest Special Protection Area and the Solent Region International Sites (Special Area of Conservation, Special Protection Area and Ramsar). - 1.3.7 In summary, in the opinion of Natural England, the Regulation 16 Plan as originally submitted was likely to have a significant effect on European sites in the absence of avoidance and mitigation measures.
+Therefore, further wording was advised for relevant policies within the Plan to address the impacts on the international sites. - 1.3.8 The consultation response from Natural England, has indicated that providing the Plan is updated to include the advised mitigation wording as set out in Table 2 of the Appropriate Assessment, it can be concluded that the policies contained within the West Dean and West Tytherley Neighbourhood Plan would not lead to any adverse effects on the integrity of any European sites, either alone or in-combination with other plans.
+The proposed Neighbourhood Plan would not be likely to have significant environmental effects. - 1.3.9 Natural England, the Environment Agency and Historic England, were consulted by the Council on the Strategic Environmental Assessment screening determination.
+Natural England, Historic England and the Environment Agency agreed with the screening determination of the Councils that the Plan is not likely to have significant environmental effects and therefore a SEA is not required. - 1.3.10 The West Dean Village Design Statement (WDVDS) is a supplementary planning document to the Local Plans of TVBC and WCC.
 As part of the Local Development Framework (LDF) for the area, it forms an important element for consideration in decisions on land use planning, including design and location, affecting the area.
-The WDVDS is valid as policy where appropriate within this NDP (see Section 6 and TVBC website). - 1.3.7 Both villages have designated Conservation Areas6 (CAs) and certain policies addressed by this NDP identify conditions to be met within, adjacent to and outside the CA boundaries. - 1.3.8 This Regulation 16 draft plan is submitted to both the LPAs for consultation and independent examination (Step 6 at paragraph 1.2.3 above).
+The WDVDS is valid as policy where appropriate within this NDP (see Section 6 and TVBC website). - 1.3.11 Both villages have designated Conservation Areas (CAs) and certain policies addressed by this NDP identify conditions to be met within, adjacent to and outside the CA boundaries. - 1.3.12 This Regulation 16 draft plan is submitted to both the LPAs for consultation and independent examination (Step 6 at paragraph 1.2.3 above). - 1.3.13 The Neighbourhood Plan has been considered in light of the review of the Local Plans which cover the Parishes.
+There are no substantive conflicts in the relationship between the emerging spatial strategy, the adopted Development Plan and this Neighbourhood Plan.
+When the Local Plans are adopted then this Plan will need to be reviewed to ensure that no conflicts occur.

-5 Graham Smith (TVBC Planning Officer) letter pp11.7 dated 16/05/2018 contains TVBC's formal response including a copy of the Neighbourhood Analysis Study
+&lt;sup>5 TVBC Planning Officer letter pp11.7 dated 16/05/2018 contains TVBC's formal response including a copy of the Neighbourhood Analysis Study

-6 West Dean Conservation Area (dated 1990) [updated] and West Tytherley Conservation Area (dated 1991) [updated]
+&lt;sup>6 West Dean Conservation Area (dated 1990) [updated] and West Tytherley Conservation Area (dated 1991) [updated]